-There is perhaps no other city more deserving of the epithet "City of Temples" as Jammu.
-Amongst the large number of temples that are scattered around various parts of the city, an important one is the Peer Kho Temple.
+Perhaps no other city deserves the epithet "City of Temples" than Jammu.
+Amongst the large number of temples scattered around various parts of the town, an important one is the Peer Kho Temple.
 Located at a distance of about 3.5 km from the center of the city, the exact positioning of the Peer Kho Temple is in a cave on Circular Road.
-It is for this reason that it is popularly referred to as the Peer Kho Cave Temple as well.
+For this reason, it is popularly referred to as the Peer Kho Cave Temple as well.
 Igneous rocks and acacia forests serve as the backdrop to this Cave Temple.

-Even though there are several popular legends that are linked to the temple, the antiquity of the Peer Kho Temple cannot yet be dated with certainity.
-Some consider it to be the oldest historic place in the Shivalik Region.
-The story even goes that Jamvant, the bear God from the famous epic Ramayana meditated in this temple.
+Even though several famous legends are linked to the temple, the antiquity of the Peer Kho Temple cannot yet be dated with certainty.
+However, some consider it the oldest historical place in the Shivalik region.
+The story even goes that Jamvant, the bear God from the famous epic Ramayana, meditated in this temple.
 This is why it is also known as the Jamawant Cave.
-We can only rely on local legends and mythical stories if we want to trace the history of Peer Kho Temple.
+Therefore, we can only rely on local legends and mythical stories if we want to trace the history of Peer Kho Temple.

 There are no specific reasons behind the construction of the temple either.
-It is widely accepted that a Shiva Lingam was formed naturally in the cave and the people of Jammu started worshipping it ardently with a lot of reverence.
-Another interesting part is that there are some who even believe that the cave does not just lead to other caves but to parts outside the country.
+However, it is widely accepted that a Shiva Lingam was formed naturally in the cave, and the people of Jammu started worshipping it ardently with a lot of reverence.
+Another exciting part is that some even believe that the cave does not just lead to other caves but parts outside the country.

 Peer Kho Cave Temple in Jammu has an enormous courtyard with an ensemble of 3 shikharas.
 In which two places on the left side and the single one of places on the right side.
 These shikaras are blessed with a mix of modern and ancient designs, and the stairs have marble flooring.
 In addition, the temple has a long verandah and is decorated with marble flooring.